DevCycleHQ/cli/README.md

     ## add additional names to check for when looking for instances of DVCClient from an SDK
     clientNames:
         - "dvcClient"
+    ## map the values used in your code to the corresponding variable key in DevCycle
+    variableAliases:
+      'VARIABLES.ENABLE_V1': 'enable-v1'
     ## fully override the regex patterns used to match variables for a specific file extension
     ## each pattern should contain exactly one capture group which matches on the key of the variable
     matchPatterns: